leosac/access-control/src/core/auth/Auth.md

 As an example, consider a message from the [wiegand module](@ref mod_wiegand_main), named `MY_WIEGAND_1`:
  1. "S_MY_WIEGAND_1"
- 2. "SIMPLE_WIEGAND"
+ 2. `Leosac::Auth::SourceType::SIMPLE_WIEGAND`
  3. "12:af:cd:21"
  4. `26`

- Frames 1 through 3 are string.
+ Frames 1 and 3 are string.
+Frame 2 is an enum: [AuthSourceType](@ref Leosac::Auth::SourceType).
 Frame 4 is integer.

 @namespace Leosac::Auth